MCP Server

 - Session mode — connect to a running dotsider TUI via Unix domain socket for live state, tracing, and navigation

 Single-file executables and native apphosts are handled transparently in direct mode — the server extracts the entry assembly from bundles and redirects apphosts to their companion DLLs, matching CLI and TUI behavior.
+Portable PDB data is exposed when present, including provenance, Source Link mappings, sequence points, and local names.

 Session sockets are access-controlled.
 The socket directory and socket file are restricted to the current user on all platforms, connections are verified against the process owner, and a versioned protocol rejects mismatched clients.
 Concurrent connections are capped at four per session.